pittar-gitops/99-gitops-demo/README.md

 # GitOps Demo

-A small GitOps demo you can run on your own cluster.
+A small GitOps demo you can run on your laptop.

 ## What's Included